paras9o9/HobbyFi-Intent-Classifier/HobbyFi_Copilot_Report.md

 | Primary data store | PostgreSQL (mock CRM schema) | Relational integrity for vendors, users, memberships, and transactions |
 | Observability | Mastra Studio / built-in tracing | Inspect agent runs, memory state, and tool calls during development and demos |

 **Why not LangChain/LlamaIndex:** Mastra already ships RAG, memory, and workflow primitives comparable to these frameworks.
-Stacking an additional framework on top would duplicate functionality and increase maintenance surface without a corresponding capability gain — a deliberate simplicity choice, not an oversight.
+Stacking an additional framework on top would duplicate functionality and increase maintenance surface without a corresponding capability gain, a deliberate simplicity choice, not an oversight.

 **Mock Data Schema** (used to ground tool definitions and guardrail logic):